jaxolv/brazilian-e-commerce/docs/IMPORT_DATA.md

 ![Image 4](/images/161655.png)

 Repeat this process for all other tables.
-As the data was previously cleaned to be imported without conflicts, errors are unlikely.
-If any error persists, restart your RDBMS and try again.
+Conflicts will be unlikely, but if any error persists, restart your RDBMS and try again.

 #### Optional: Fill out the dotenv file